AdobeDocs/dynamic-media-classic.en/help/using/creating-zoom-targets-guided-zoom.md

    >
    >What you enter in the Name box is more than a name.
 When users move the pointer over the zoom target, they see what you enter in the Name box.
 Enter a brief description of the zoom target in the Name box so users know what they can zoom on.

 1. Optionally, enter user data in the User Data field.
-This field is for web site designers to add information to the zoom target.
+This field is for Web site designers to add information to the zoom target.
 1. Select **[!UICONTROL Save]**.

    The coordinates and zoom level of the zoom target are saved.
 A thumbnail of your zoom target with the name you entered appears on the right side of the screen.